Your Kids Will Sleep Soundly With "Slumberbury," the New Children's Book by Local Authors

 Twister adds, “I think our background in HR and knowing the importance of dialogue and inquiry in talking to people really set in.”

 Slumberbury is entirely self-produced.
 Twister and Wunder self-published the book in what they call a “truly global project.”
-Freelancing website Upwork provided them a team including Argentinian illustrator Javier Gimenez Ratti, as well as a layout specialist from Australian, a box engineer from eastern Europe, a video expert from Ireland, and more.
+Freelancing website Upwork provided them a team including Argentinian illustrator Javier Gimenez Ratti, as well as a layout specialist from Australia, a box engineer from eastern Europe, a video expert from Ireland, and more.
 However Bubblecorn Labs, their publishing house/production company, is based right here in Larchmont, making the production of Slumberbury as much of a local melting pot as Westchester itself.

 “We chose self-publishing because we really wanted a level of control around the visual,” Twister says.
 “We had a very clear vision of what Slumberbury should look like and how it should function, and we knew if we went with a publishing house we’d likely have little control over that and what the end product would look like.”
 She adds, “We didn’t want it to just be another toy that shows up.”